HomeLatest NewsCyber SecurityGovt steps up cyber security measures to counter ransomware and cross-border threats

 Advertisement

-These audits cover central ministries, state governments and national data centres, as well as key web applications and databases.
+These audits cover central ministries, state governments and national data centres, as well as key web and databases.
 Measures include the deployment of endpoint detection tools, removal of legacy systems and round-the-clock threat monitoring using artificial intelligence and machine learning based tools.

 The government has also introduced zero trust security principles across NIC managed infrastructure and conducts regular cyber awareness programmes for government employees.
-Sector-specific incident response teams have been set up for areas such as finance and power to improve detection and response within high-risk domains.
+Sector-specific incident response teams have been set up for areas such as and power to improve detection and response within high-risk domains.

 To improve preparedness, cyber security mock drills are held periodically, while all government bodies are required to follow a cyber crisis management plan designed to ensure coordinated recovery during major attacks.
 More than 200 sensitisation workshops have been conducted to familiarise organisations with these procedures.